Root Canal Treatment

 At the center of your tooth is pulp.
 Pulp is a collection of blood vessels that helps to build the surrounding tooth.
 Infection of the pulp can be caused by trauma to the tooth, deep decay, cracks and chips, or repeated dental procedures.
 Symptoms of the infection can be identified as visible injury or swelling of the tooth, sensitivity to temperature or pain in the tooth and gums.

 If you experience any of these symptoms, your dentist will most likely recommend non-surgical treatment to eliminate the diseased pulp.
 This injured pulp is removed and the root canal system is thoroughly cleaned and sealed.
 Root canal therapy usually involves local anesthesia and may be completed in one or more visits depending on the treatment required.
 Success for this type of treatment occurs in about 90% of cases.
 If your tooth is not amenable to endodontic treatment or the chance of success is unfavorable, you will be informed at the time of consultation or when a complication becomes evident during or after treatment.
-Dr. Babb uses local anesthesia to eliminate discomfort.
+Drs.
+Babb and Purcell use local anesthesia to eliminate discomfort.
 In addition, we will provide nitrous oxide analgesia, if indicated.
 You will be able to drive home after your treatment, and you probably will be comfortable returning to your normal routine.

 To provide you with a better understanding of endodontic therapy, we have provided the following multimedia presentation.
 Many common questions pertaining to root canals are discussed.